Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/extensions/content-assets.md

 ---
 title: 'Embedding content from Content Hub'
-description: 'Enable editors in XM Cloud to visually select and embed assets from Content Hub using a custom field delivered via the Sitecore Marketplace.
+description: 'Enable editors in SitecoreAI to visually select and embed assets from Content Hub using a custom field delivered via the Sitecore Marketplace.
 This integration supports dynamic content rendering through GraphQL and enhances authoring UX in Sitecore Page Builder.'
 hasSubPageNav: true
 hasInPageNav: true
 area: ['accelerate']